TITLE XII

 (a) Describe in reasonable detail the type and size of each major part of the proposed facility.

-(b) Identify both the preferred choice and any other choices for the site of each major part of the proposed facility.
+(b) Identify both the applicant's preferred choice and other alternatives it considers available for the site and configuration of each major part of the proposed facility and the reasons for the applicant's preferred choice.

 (c) Describe in reasonable detail the impact of each major part of the proposed facility on the environment for each site proposed.